simcesplatform/Platform-Manager/instructions/running_simulation.md

 ### Using follow simulation script

-To start following the running simulation with colored output from all the dynamically deployed components using Bash compatible terminal navigate to the platform-manager repository and use the command:
+To start following the running simulation with colored output from all the dynamically deployed components, using Bash compatible terminal navigate to the platform-manager repository and use the command:

 ```bash
 source follow_simulation.sh <id_number>